A to Z of Community College Certificates and Courses

 Freshman courses at four-year colleges often have hundreds of students in them.
 At the same time, community colleges often have around 30 students per class.
 For students new to higher education, this leaves more room for interaction with professors and deeper engagement.
 Source: College Consensus

-This video offers five reasons why you should attend community college.
+This video offers five reasons to attend community college.

 Certificate Programs